interledger/rfcs/0003-interledger-protocol/0003-interledger-protocol.md

 --- abstract

 This document specifies the Standard Interledger Protocol (ILP).
-It draws heavily from the definition of the Internet Protocol (IP) defined in [RFC 791](https://tools.ietf.org/html/rfc791).
+It draws heavily from the definition of the Internet Protocol (IP) defined in {{RFC 791}}.
 The interledger protocol is the culmination of more than a decade of research in decentralized payment protocols.
 This work was started in 2004 by Ryan Fugger, augmented by the development of Bitcoin in 2008 and has involved numerous contributors since then.

 --- middle

 # Introduction {#intro}

-Transferring digital assets betwen two accounts on a single ledger or within the confines of a constrained payment network requires no specific orchestration or protocol.
+Transferring digital assets between two accounts on a single ledger or within the confines of a constrained payment network requires no specific orchestration or protocol.
 In contrast, a transfer of digital assets from an account on one ledger to an account on an entirely different ledger requires at least one counter-party to transfer the assets between ledgers and also a well defined protocol for orchestration of the steps required to complete the transaction atomically and protect all participants from counter-party risk.

 The interledger protocol provides for transmitting payments from source accounts to destination accounts on different ledgers, where source accounts and destination accounts are identified by variable length, hierarchically structured universal addresses.